PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 He had the life of a prince.
 However, if he knew where Tom was, or even who Tom was, he would have been jelous of her life tonight.

 No more was he a prince in his mind.
-To him, being an heir to the throne was like being a caged creature: trapped because of his specific blood-line.
+To him, being an heir to the throne was like being a caged creature: trapped because of his specific bloodline.
 But soon he would be free.

 For a long time he had been preparing himself a new identity: the appearance and paraphernalia of one of the kings many knights.